Cancer Council NT – Closing the Gap in Aboriginal Cancer

 -Ms Tanya Izod, Chief Executive Officer Cancer Council NT, 2020

-This partnership between Cancer Council NT and the McArthur River Mine Community Benefits Trust is a pilot for a new and innovative process for prevention and early detection, creating referral pathways and improving access to treatment.
+This partnership between Cancer Council NT and the McArthur River Mine Community Benefits Trust was a pilot for a new and innovative process for prevention and early detection, creating referral pathways and improving access to treatment.
 One of the possible outcomes of this contribution is meaningful data to support CCNT implementing the program on the national scale to ‘Close the Gap’ in Cancer treatment for Indigenous Australians across the country.